Nostratic languages: Status within comparative linguistics

-Critics argue that were one to collect all the words from the various known Indo-European languages and dialects which have at least one of any 4 meanings, one could easily form a list that would cover any conceivable combination of two consonants and a vowel (of which there are only about 20×20×5 = 2000).
+Pedersen's original Nostratic proposal synthesized earlier macrofamilies, some of which, including Indo-Uralic, involved extensive comparison of inflections.
+It is true the Russian Nostraticists initially emphasized lexical comparisons.
+Critics argue that were one to collect all the words from the various known Indo-European languages and dialects which have at least one of any four meanings, one could easily form a list that would cover any conceivable combination of two consonants and a vowel (of which there are only about 20×20×5 = 2000).
 Nostraticists respond that they do not compare isolated lexical items but reconstructed proto-languages.
 To include a word for a proto-language it must be found in a number of languages and the forms must be relatable by regular sound changes.
 In addition, many languages have restrictions on root structure, reducing the number of possible root-forms far below its mathematical maximum.
 These languages include, among others, Indo-European, Uralic, and Altaic—all the core languages of the Nostratic hypothesis.
-To understand how the root structures of one language relate to those of another has long been a focus of Nostratic studies.
 For a highly critical assessment of the work of the Moscow School, especially the work of Illich-Svitych, cf. Campbell and Poser 2008:243-264.

 Campbell and Poser argue that Nostratic, as reconstructed by Illich-Svitych and others, is "typologically flawed".
 For instance, they point out that, surprisingly, very few Nostratic roots contain two voiceless stops, which are less marked and should therefore occur more frequently, and where such roots do occur, in almost all cases the second stop occurs after a sonorant.
 In summary, Campbell and Poser reject the Nostratic hypothesis and, as a parting shot, state that they "seriously doubt that further research will result in any significant support for this hypothesized macro-family."

-It has also been argued that Nostratic comparisons mistake Wanderwörter and cross-borrowings between branches for true cognates.
+Proto-Indo-European *b[h]ars- seems to be a cultural loanword from Semitic (though several reputable Indo-Europeanists dispute this and consider it to be a native IE word).
+Much of the IE agricultural lexicon is not shared among all branches and seems to have been borrowed, thus supporting the view that the expansion of IE languages was post-Neolithic rather than a Neolithic one as postulated by Renfrew's theory.